maoweinilsson/PDC-software-web/software/IQ-TREE/beskow/1.4.4/using.rst

    sbatch iqtree_mpi_run.sh

-In this example, we ask two nodes for one hour using the *sbatch* command.
+In this example, we ask 10 nodes for one hour using the *sbatch* command.
 When the queuing system has processed our request and allocated the node the script steps into action.

 The sample job script for running hybrid MPI/OpenMP likes